Cardio is one of the first exercises that come to mind when people start thinking about fitness and getting started at the gym.

 Our Technogym Skill Run is also a great way to include cardio in your workouts as the incline and decline can be changed with a tap of a button to increase or reduce the intensity of your exercises.

 Other great cardio machines that provide an alternative to running are the rowing and spinning machines from our Technogym Skill line, which each incorporate different ranges of movement that target different areas of the body to increase your heart rate and diversify your workout in quick and simple ways.

 With so many different types of cardio workouts to choose from it can become overwhelming to figure out which one works for you.

 Luckily the Body Action Gym facility caters to both the people who prefer solo workouts with our extensive machine and free weight sections, as well as the people who prefer to work out in groups with friends or family with the wide variety of group classes to choose from.

-Chat to our floor custodians, induction coaches or personal trainers for more information on the benefits of cardio and the different ways you can include it in your next gym session, or take it a step further by attending a group class.
+Chat to our floor custodians, wellness coaches or personal trainers for more information on the benefits of cardio and the different ways you can include it in your next gym session, or take it a step further by attending a group class.